A CHARLOTTE MASON BIBLE STUDY LESSON

 “Children between the ages of six and nine should get a considerable knowledge of the Bible text.”
 (Mason, vol. 1)

-First, Charlotte Mason says a standard Bible should be used. the Bible lesson should not come from a children’s Bible or devotional.
-Instead, it should be the text and the Word of the Bible.
-Children are worthy of the very best, and rise to the occupation of listening to the Bible in its whole form.
-Personally, I choose a beautiful and journaling Bible because I thought I would really enjoy it.
-I’m using a King James Version.
-Its called Praise: A Creative Journaling Bible.
+First, Charlotte Mason says a standard Bible should be used.
+The Bible lesson should not come from a children’s Bible or devotional.
+Instead, the child should hear the actual text of the Bible since the stories of the Bible are so rich.
+Therefore, children are worthy of the very best, and rise to the occupation of listening to the Bible in its whole form.

 If you have preschoolers, this is my FAVORITE Children’s Bible…though the true Bible should also be read to them from a young age.